 Academic Department: Planning

 Fang, B. (2015).
 A GIS-Multicriteria Approach to Analyzing Noise and Visual Impacts of Wind Farms.
-Masters, University of Waterloo.
+Master's Thesis, University of Waterloo.